markniu/Bed_Distance_sensor/README.md

 //M102   S-1     Read sensor information
 ```

-### Auto Bed Leveling with G29
+**2. Auto Bed Leveling with G29**

-Another way to do auto bed leveling is like BLtouch with G29,just add a line G29 before G28 .
+Another way to do auto bed leveling is like BLtouch with G29,just add a line G29 before G28.

+**3. Combine the above Real time leveling(M102) and Auto Bed Leveling(G29)**

 ### Raw Data
 Here is the data diagram of this sensor, we can see that the distance resolution can be <0.005 below the 5mm.